codesandbox/codesandbox-client/README.md

 ## ⚠️ Disclaimer ⚠️

 I built CodeSandbox as a fun project when I was bored during lectures, therefore the client code is a bit of a mess.
 I've done some refactoring after release, but we're not there yet.
-It's missing:

-- Tests
-- Flowtype compliance
-- Linting compliance
-- Documentation
-- Some reusability between components
-- Some more things

 This means it's sometimes a bit hard to navigate through the code, but no worries!
 I'm here to help, just open an issue and I'll help you out and create some documentation.